The Art of Racing in the Rain: Film adaptation

 Universal Pictures acquired the rights to the novel in July 2009, for Patrick Dempsey to star in.
 The project was unable to find a director.

 After the project came to a halt with Universal Studios, Disney acquired the rights in January 2016 with the film adaptation to be produced by Neal Moritz.

 In 2017, screenwriter Mark Bomback revealed that the project was now set up at Fox 2000, saying, "I'm hoping the third time's the charm, and I'm optimistic that next year will be when it finally goes into production."

 The film was released on August 9, 2019, by 20th Century Fox.
 It is the first 20th Century Fox film to be marketed on the Walt Disney Studios' official website since the acquisition of the studio by Disney.
 Milo Ventimiglia and Amanda Seyfried play Denny and Eve, respectively, while Enzo is voiced by Kevin Costner.

 Censorship

 In 2022, The Art of Racing in the Rain was listed among 52 books banned by the Alpine School District following the implementation of Utah law H.B.
 374, “Sensitive Materials In Schools."
-Forty-two percent of removed books “feature LBGTQ+ characters and or themes.”
-Many of the books were removed because they were considered to contain pornographic material according to the new law, which defines porn using the following criteria: